Quick exit

 How to have a 'check-in' conversation with expectant and new parents

 If you know an expectant or new parent there are many ways to offer support.
 It can be hard to know where to start.
+It can also be stressful when you can see someone is struggling and you’re not sure how to approach them or help.

 If you are having a difficult time, it can be hard to even recognise, let alone acknowledge it yourself.
 It is often others who notice changes in you before you do.